 Are you looking for an International Baccalaureate World School in Switzerland?
 Here you can find a list of Swiss schools that have a profile in the IB World Schools Yearbook.

 The schools featured below offer at least one of the IB's four programmes: the Primary Years Programme (PYP), Middle Years Programme (MYP), Diploma Programme (DP) and Career-related Programme (CP).
 You can use the search filter below to look for schools that offer one programme in particular.

 A small, independent nation at the heart of Europe, Switzerland offers a wide range of distinguished international schools in a stunning natural environment.
-Most are clustered around Zurich, Basle, Lausanne and Geneva, home of the International Baccalaureate office.
+Most are clustered around Zurich, Basle, Lausanne and Geneva, which is the home of the International Baccalaureate office.

 Education is devolved to Switzerland’s cantons, with some regional variation.
 Generally, it is compulsory for nine years, from age six to 15.
 Public education is free up to first degree level and state schools teach in French, German, Italian or Romansh depending on the region, with all students taking a second Swiss language plus English.

 Primary school typically runs from age six to 12.
 Junior secondary education is selective and takes three years.
 Students are then allocated to academic Gymnasium, which prepares them for the Matura exam, or to vocational schools.
-Switzerland has 12 public universities, which take a high proportion of international students, and boasts 113 Nobel Laureates.
+Switzerland has 12 public universities, which take a high proportion of international students, and boasts territorial links with 116 Nobel Laureates.

 IB World Schools are part of a thriving international school sector in the UK.
 For information on all UK international schools, you can visit: www.internationalschoolsearch.com